Code-Institute-Submissions/holidaymaps/README.md

 The website requires a loading spinner when the search is issued, due to restraints in the Google Maps / Places API.

-The loading  spinner is called circular loader and is a third party library used.
+The loading  spinner is called iosOverlay and is a third party library used for the spinner.